-According to the article, the woman was Crystal Lynn Pearigen, aged just 36.
+According to the article, the woman was Crystal Lynn Pearigen, 36.
 According to the Kern County Sheriff’s Office coroner, the woman was killed due to multiple injuries.
-She was found in a Costco parking lot on June 16, suffering from severe dog bite injuries and declared dead on the scene.
-She was likely dead for hours before being discovered, according to the coroner.
+She was found in a Costco parking lot on June 16, suffering from severe dog bite injuries, and declared dead on the scene.
+According to the coroner, she was likely dead for hours before being discovered.

 While this incident is high profile, it is far from the only major pit bull attack of note.
-In one incident, a girl denied service at a KFC restaurant due to facial scars that had been attacked by a pit bull.
+In one incident, a girl denied service at a KFC restaurant due to facial scars she obtained during a pit bull attack.
 In other cases, children are the most likely to be attacked by pit bulls.

-All dog owners, especially with a potentially dangerous breed, must keep their animal adequately restrained to avoid such attacks.
-The Bakersfield incident is a warning, and hopefully, a means to avoid future attacks.
+All dog owners, especially those with a potentially dangerous breed, must keep their animals adequately restrained to avoid such attacks.
+The Bakersfield incident is a warning and, hopefully, a means to avoid future attacks.